learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 While the covariance can be used to figure out *in which direction* two variables have a linear relationship — does one increase while the other decreases, or vice versa — any conclusion we might draw about the *strength* of the linear relationship from the covariance would be an artifact of these particular units.

-If we want to make a generalized claim about the strength of the relationship in order to compare it to measurements using different units (e.g. height and resting heart rate), we need a measure that compares like units with like units. **Correlation** (specifically Pearson correlation) converts the units of each variable to "units of standard deviation" and standarizes the scale of the resulting calculation from -1 to 1, allowing us to make claims about the strength of the relationship that are not tied to the original measurement units.
+If we want to make a generalized claim about the strength of the relationship in order to compare it to measurements using different units (e.g. height and resting heart rate), we need a measure that compares like units with like units. **Correlation** (specifically Pearson correlation) converts the units of each variable to "units of standard deviation" and standardizes the scale of the resulting calculation from -1 to 1, allowing us to make claims about the strength of the relationship that are not tied to the original measurement units.

 In order to answer question 3, let's calculate the correlation.